How to Find Your Own Sound

 Easier said than done, though.
 Our actions are influenced by society to follow social norms.
 We want to save face because sometimes it’s actually the right thing to do.
 We want to fit in because sometimes sticking out is a bad idea.
 There’s nothing inherently wrong with these things except that they lead to uninspired copycat art.

 People want to be Skrillex.
 They want that lifestyle, that fame, or even that sound.
 They strive to produce things so similar to what he does.
 But why?
-That’s a completely abandonment of who you really are.
+That’s a complete abandonment of who you really are.
 Unless you’re consciously doing copy-cat stuff to make cash (because other people like listening to what’s popular), then you have to question why you’d want to mimic someone else so intimately.
 That’s not being yourself.
 That’s not being vulnerable.

 This is a problem with watching too many tutorials on sound design and production.
 After a while, you end up creating things far removed from your own personal voice.
 Your production becomes way too influenced.

-Again, nothing inherently wrong with these kinds of tutorials, but use them to learn the tools and then get the hell out.
+Again, nothing inherently wrong with these kinds of tutorials, but use them to learn the tools and techniques and then get the hell out.
 From that point on, use it for reference or seriously specific things you want to learn (or forget).

-So let’s wrap back to Vulnerability and get practical.
+So let’s wrap back to vulnerability and get practical.
 Heady stuff is great but we need some action.
 What can you do to be more vulnerable and let your personal voice come through?

 Roll forward confidently.